kirs/capistrano-fault-tolerant/README.md

 end
 ```

-*If less than 5% of `web` hosts will fail, Capistrano will continue the deploy.
+**If less than 5% of `web` hosts will fail, Capistrano will continue the deploy.

-When more than 5% of `web` hosts will fail, Capistrano will stop with an exception as it usually does with failed commands.*
+When more than 5% of `web` hosts will fail, Capistrano will stop with an exception as it usually does with failed commands.**

-The gem can also call a callback on failed host:
+The gem can also call a callback on new failed host:

 ```
 # config/deploy.rb